 Ray of Hope's Director, Juanita Hebard, speaks about the work of Ray of Hope.
 "Many times in Taiwan, parents force their daughters to have abortions to 'save face' for the family.
 Grandmothers are the worst.
 They do not realize the lasting heartache the girls will have," Hebard said.

 Ray of Hope provides a free maternity home, with residential counselors, for those pregnant women who have no support system.
-It, and their Bedwell Home Training Center, as well as their six story office building, are furnished almost entirely with items donated by local businesses.
+It, and their Bedwell Home Training Center, are furnished almost entirely with items donated by local businesses.
 According to Hebard, doctors in Taiwan rarely give ladies the option of adoption.
 Adoption is often considered a double death – death to self in being pregnant and death in giving up the child.

 Ray of Hope teaches clients My Baby & Me, giving women the truth on motherhood, adoption and abortion.
 Their crisis pregnancy center offers crisis pregnancy counseling, a 24 hour help line, fetal and abortion education, pre and postnatal follow up, parenting classes, post abortion and sexual abuse recovery and adoption referrals.

 Ray of Hope wants to change the culture that creates the need they are meeting.
-Their "Worth Waiting For" program is presented in schools, churches and community organizations.
+Their "Worth Waiting For" program is presented only in Christian schools and churches due to government regulations.
 This program teaches students the importance of sexual purity and the sanctity of life.
 Staffs & volunteers bring fetal baby models to show children what they looked like before they were born.
 The curriculum also teaches the importance of boundaries in dating and protecting the heart.
+The team is now focusing on training families how to teach their own children.

 Hebard often says that one of the primary goals of their organization is to break the shame mothers feel about unwed and unplanned pregnancies in Taiwan.
 She also wants people to know that the doctors and abortion activists are lying when they tell us it's just tissue . . .